 Could you imagine doing all that?

 In modern language it would be, "Sorry Mom, and Dad.
-I have got no money for your old age.
-I have put it in mutual funds.
+I've got no money for your old age.
+I've put it in mutual funds.
 Too bad.
 This money has been dedicated to the mutual funds and so can be used for you.
 Sorry.
 You guys have to go live in the street."

 So, people could dedicate this money to the Temple and basically give their parents the shaft.
 And they were guiltless in the Pharisaic system.
 This is a terrible thing.
 But, they were allowed to do this.